nguyenzung/fast-relay/Comunication.md

 - DataLen is big-endian (network order) and encoded as a 4-byte uint32
 - The relay server does not inspect or modify Data; encryption is end-to-end
 - The frame you send has no FromID; the frame you receive always does (server-stamped) — see §1
+- The frame you receive keeps the sender's original ToIDsLen (N) even though `ToIDs` itself is zeroed — DataLen is at offset `33 + N*32`, never a fixed offset — see §1/§3
 - If ToIDsLen = 0, the frame is **silently discarded** (no recipients); the connection stays open, nothing is relayed, and there is no broadcast fallback
 - If ToIDsLen > 10 (`MaxTargetsPerMessage`), the frame is a **protocol violation** and the connection is closed
 - ToIDs must not contain a repeated recipient — a duplicate is a **protocol violation** and the connection is closed (prevents amplifying delivery of a single frame to the same recipient more than once)